lhc1224/OSAD_Net/PyMetrics/readme.md

 - Based on `numpy` and `scipy`
 - Verification based on Fan's matlab code <https://github.com/DengPingFan/CODToolbox>
+- This code is modified and expanded based on the test code of the python version of <https://github.com/lartpang/PySODMetrics>.
 - The code structure is simple and easy to extend
 - The code is lightweight and fast